epfl-si/wp-ops/README.md

 {% endnote %}

-To deploy the custom resource definition (CRD) into TKGI:
+To deploy the whole operator into TKGI (in test; see above for production):

 ```
 ./ansible/wpsible operator-wordpress-site -t tkgi